pjfichet/eveil/README.md

 ## Usage

 Open the file `eveil.html` with your web browser, and starts the game with `make start`.
-That will create a database on the file `data.db`.
+That will create a database in the file `data.db`.

 ## License

 The game is distributed under the ISC license, except for those two third party files, distributed under the MIT License:
-- eveil/template.py, which is a modification of templite.py by Ned Batchelder, distributed as part of the _500 lines_ book,
+- `eveil/template.py`, which is a modification of templite.py by Ned Batchelder, distributed as part of the _500 lines_ book,
 <https://github.com/aosabook/500lines/tree/master/template-engine/code>,
-- eveil/SimpleWebSocket.py, written by Dave P.,
+- `eveil/SimpleWebSocket.py`, written by Dave P.,
 <https://github.com/dpallot/simple-websocket-server>.